 This section describes PTAC voting patterns for the 10 review criteria, with a focus on the three priority criteria.
-PTAC concluded that the criteria for PFPMs established by the Secretary are not applicable to 2 of the 24 proposals, and these two proposals are excluded from all analyses in this section.
-This analysis first describes PTAC scores by criterion, then assesses variations in voting among PTAC members and finally considers differences in voting between PRTs and PTAC.
+PTAC concluded that the criteria for PFPMs established by the Secretary are not applicable to two of the 28 proposals, and these two proposals are excluded from all analyses of voting patterns and comments.
+This analysis first describes PTAC scores by criterion, then assesses variations in voting among Committee members, and finally considers differences in voting between PRTs and PTAC.